lh3/miniprot/README.md

   which may result in suboptimal residue alignment in rare cases.

 * Support for non-splicing alignment needs to be improved.

-* Depending on scoring in `--spsc`, miniprot may generate 1bp introns in extremely rare cases.
-This happens to 3 out of 4.6 million aligned introns with zebrafish minisplice scores.

 [exonerate]: https://pubmed.ncbi.nlm.nih.gov/15713233/
 [genewise]: https://pubmed.ncbi.nlm.nih.gov/15123596/